eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS-CXX/installation-with-product-installer-for-windows.md

 ## Installation with product installer for Windows

-The Cyclone DDS-CXX also provides a package installation, this is much easier than installing it from GitHub.
+The Cyclone DDS-CXX also provides a product installer, this is much easier than installing it from GitHub.

-To install the Cyclone DDS-CXX from the package, you only need to follow a few simple steps.
+To install the Cyclone DDS-CXX from the installer, you only need to follow a few simple steps.

 First, start up the installer, click 'Next'.